Haifa Varju

 The most important factor to consider is safety.
 Safety includes protection from knocks and tumbles, but also nasty toxins and chemicals.

-Most products, including children’s play mats, can have scary-sounding words like toxic, lead, antimony, flame retardant, phthalates, formamide, flame retardants, formaldehyde and heavy metals.
+Most products, including children’s play mats, can have scary-sounding words like toxic, lead, antimony, flame retardant, phthalates, formamide, flame retardants, formaldehyde, and heavy metals.
 All of these you should try to avoid, and we’ll discuss them in more depth later.

 Let’s start with the basics, Pros & Cons of each material choice: